A short introduction to the architecture of a video call

 Video rooms are based on a publish/subscribe model.
 In the example of a one-on-one video call, participants publish audio and video tracks via their mic and camera.
 The two participants are subscribed to each other’s tracks, meaning they receive the media information that the other publishes.

 Depending on the type of call architecture in place, participants may or may not need to be subscribed to every other participant’s tracks.
-Take the example of a conference broadcast with 15,000 people.
+Take the example of a conference broadcast with 100,000 people.
 This type of call only requires select audio and video tracks — those of the presenters, and maybe those of certain audience members asking questions.
-The remaining audience members do not need to publish tracks and they do not need to be subscribed to each others' tracks.
+The remaining audience members do not need to publish tracks, and they do not need to be subscribed to one another's tracks.

 For these situations, make use of Daily track subscriptions, dynamically subscribing to different participants' audio and video streams.